Updated: May 29, 2021

 - Copywriting tells the search engines what your site is about, which has a major effect on search results, which in turn drives traffic to your site.

 - Effective copywriting compels visitors to take action.
 Search marketing and search engine optimization professionals refer to the action as a conversion.

 Decide what you want your website to convey, how to convey it, and who is going to write the copy.
 Unless you have an exceptionally skilled writer in-house, consider hiring a professional copywriter experienced in writing searchable website content that will appeal to your target audience.

 Before you can write or hire a copywriter, you’ll need something to say.
-Learn more about web content development.
+Learn more about writing web content.

 Web Design – Artistic Balance

 As professional designers know, the secret to effective web design is applying balance and judgment to creativity.

-The web designer’s creative role is to captivate without overwhelming, setting an appropriate mood to convey your message.
+The website designer’s creative role is to captivate without overwhelming, setting an appropriate mood to convey your message.

 Visitors browse business websites seeking information, not entertainment.
-When choosing a web designer or design theme, be careful not to obsess about artistic presentation and neglect your business objectives.
-Overlooking content and business goals in a quest for beauty is the most common mistake first-time website owners make!
+When choosing a web designer or design theme, don’t neglect your business objectives.
+Focusing only on beauty is the most common website-design mistake first-time website owners make!